chenningg/cz4031-sql-query-optimizer/README.md

 7. Once all data has been imported, right click each table and verify that the data has been correctly imported by clicking `View/Edit Data` > `First 100 Rows`.
 8. If all the data seems correct, run `psql -U postgres -f dss.ri TPC-H` in your terminal.
 This command will create the constraints on the tables, including initializing the primary keys and foreign keys on the various tables.
 9. Next, right click each table within pgAdmin and click on `Maintenance`.
 Tick `Vaccuum`, and turn `Analyze` and `Verbose Messages` on.
 Run this for each table.

+## Setting up Picasso (DBMS query optimization visualizer)

-10. Download [Picasso](https://dsl.cds.iisc.ac.in/projects/PICASSO/picasso_download/license.htm).
+1. Download [Picasso](https://dsl.cds.iisc.ac.in/projects/PICASSO/picasso_download/license.htm).
 Make sure to select the full library (we recommend getting the zip file).
 Extract it.
-11. Ensure you have at least JDK 6.0 installed.
+2. Ensure you have at least JDK 6.0 installed.
 We suggest the latest version of [AdoptOpenJDK](https://adoptopenjdk.net/releases.html).
 If you have your Java environment set up, navigate to `./PicassoRun/Windows/` and run `activatedb.bat`, `compileServer.bat` and `compileClient.bat` in this order to compile the Java files.
-12. To connect to the Postgresql database, we will need to update our JDBC driver to the latest version.
+3. To connect to the Postgresql database, we will need to update our JDBC driver to the latest version.
 The JDBC driver serves to connect the Java application to our Postgresql database.
 Download it [here](https://jdbc.postgresql.org/download.html#current).
-13. Navigate to `./Libraries/` and find the jar file for the old JDBC driver for Postgresql.
+4. Navigate to `./Libraries/` and find the jar file for the old JDBC driver for Postgresql.
 It should be named something like `postgresql-8.0-311.jdbc3`.
 Replace this file with the latest version that you just downloaded.
 Rename it so it matches the old name (e.g. `postgresql-8.0-311.jdbc3`) exactly, so that Picasso can detect it.
 Alternatively, you can let Picasso detect the name of the new file by modifying the `runServer.bat` script to include the new jdbc driver in `./PicassoRun/Windows/`.
-14. Navigate back to `./PicassoRun/Windows/`.
+5. Navigate back to `./PicassoRun/Windows/`.
 We can now start the program.
 Run `runServer.bat` to start the Picasso server, then run `runClient.bat` to run the Picasso client.
 A GUI should pop up.
 Click on `Enter`, and enter the connection details (`localhost` and port `4444` by default).
-15. The Picasso client GUI should appear.
+6. The Picasso client GUI should appear.
 We need to create a new connection to our TPC-H database.
 In the top menu, click on `DBConnection`, then click `New`.
 The DB Connection Settings window should pop up.
-16. Fill in the following details:
+7. Fill in the following details:

 - Connection details: TPC-H (Arbitrary name to save this connection for use next time)
 - Machine: localhost (Where your database is running on)